WenlongDai/wdc_group-UG-Group-9-/README.md

 Frontend:
-The provided HTML code is using several web technologies.
-Here's a breakdown:

 1. **HTML5:**
    - The document structure is defined using HTML5 tags such as `<!DOCTYPE html>`, `<html>`, `<head>`, `<meta>`, `<link>`, `<script>`, `<body>`, `<div>`, `<img>`, `<a>`, `<button>`, `<ul>`, `<li>`, `<nav>`, `<hr>`, `<p>`, etc.